-BOWLING BASIN : LOCH KEEPER'S HOUSE, now known as Helenslea.
+BOWLING BASIN : LOCK KEEPER'S HOUSE, now known as Helenslea.

 ACCESS : Ready access up to the boundary wall.
-It is now privately occupied.
+It is currently unoccupied.

 It was designed in the Arts and Crafts style popular between around 1860 and 1910, to impress traders as they entered and left the Forth and Clyde canal.